The BRST Double Complex for the Coupling of Gravity to Gauge Theories: The diffeomorphism complex

 via \(P \stigma^{(1)}\). \end{col}

 \begin{proof} This can be shown analogously to the proof of \propref{prop:de_donder_gauge_fixing_fermion}. \end{proof}

 \enter

-\begin{rem} In perturbative quantum gravity, it is sensible to use the linearized de Donder gauge fixing and ghost Lagrange densities from \colref{col:linearized_de_donder_gauge_fixing_fermion}.
+\begin{rem} In the following, we will only use the linearized de Donder gauge fixing and ghost Lagrange densities from \colref{col:linearized_de_donder_gauge_fixing_fermion}.
 The reason is that the perturbative expansion becomes simpler if the gauge fixing functional does only contribute to the propagator.
-Nevertheless, this also requires the choice of a background metric, cf.\ \defnref{defn:md_and_gf}.
-Thus, the complete de Donder gauge fixing can also be useful, as it does not depend on this choice. \end{rem}
+Nevertheless, the complete de Donder gauge fixing can also be useful, as it does not depend on the choice of a background metric. \end{rem}

 \enter